govau/style-manual/content/accessibility-inclusivity/write-for-everyone/body.md

 # Write for everyone

 <p class="componentheader__body abstract">
-Government content needs to communicate in a way that anyone understand.
+Learn how to create government content that everyone can understand.
 </p>

 <nav class="au-inpage-nav-links">